Football Manager 2017: Top tips to master the game

 Things to watch during games

-It’s important to suppliment your use of data with visual sources of information, that being watching the games.
+It’s important to supplement your use of data with visual sources of information, that being watching the games.
 Don’t just set the highlights to ‘commentary only’ to power through a season quickly, cast a watchful eye over every match.

 Whatever tactic you choose to employ at the start of the season, it’s important that you have a clear blueprint in mind.
 Without this, you can’t expect to achieve anything.